 Sam Lawrence Park is located on Concession St at the top of the Jolly Cut.
 The portion of the Bruce Trail from the Wentworth Stairs to Sam Lawrence Park is one of the most used trails in Hamilton and is very challenging to keep clean.
-To access the trail at Sam Lawrence Park follow the paved path at the far East end of the park and walk toward the stairs near the edge of the escarpment.
-We will be meeting there.
+We’ll be meeting at the the paved path at the far East end of Mountain Brow Park West and walking toward the stairs near the edge of the escarpment.

 Prior to 1944 the land that Sam Lawrence Park is located on was part of the Webb Quarry.
 In February 1944, The City of Hamilton was given 3 acres (12,000 m2) of land for park use by Thomas Hambly Ross, MP (Hamilton East).
 The park was originally named Ross Park, then renamed Patton Park in 1946, in honour of captain John MacMillan Stevenson Patton, a Hamiltonian who risked his life during World War II by detonating an unexploded bomb.
 In 1960 the park was renamed to honour Sam Lawrence.
 During 1990 to 1994, Sam Lawrence Park underwent a major upgrading that included repairing the stone walls, installing new walkways, site lighting, site furniture, and the redevelopment of the major rock gardens.